-Understanding Society: The UK Household Longitudinal Study (UKHLS) follows the lives of all individuals within (initially, in 2009) 40,000 households over time; it is a vital resource for understanding the causes and consequences of deep-rooted social problems – enabling cutting edge science and better informed policies.
+Understanding Society: The UK Household Longitudinal Study follows the lives of thousands of individuals within households over time.
+It is an internationally recognised study and provides vital evidence for scientists and policymakers on the causes and consequences of deep-rooted social problems.

 Understanding Society has a number of unique design features.
 It covers the whole population, with boost samples to ensure it is representative of immigrant and ethnic minority groups, and its large sample enables sub-population groups to be examined.
-Researchers can use the household context to explore linked lives and the inter-relationships between family members.
-Its annual data collection means that changes in people’s lives more captured accurately over time.
+Researchers can use the household context to explore how lives link, and the relationships between family members.
+Its annual data collection means that changes in people’s lives are more accurately captured over time.

-By 2016, six waves of Understanding Society data were available, with 25 years of data available for a significant sub-group who were part of BHPS.
+By 2018, seven Waves of Understanding Society data were available, with 25 years of data available for a significant sub-group who were part of BHPS.

-The overall Study has multiple sample components.
-In the main survey there is:
+The overall study has multiple sample components.
+The main survey includes:

-The Mainstage User Guide provides details on sample selection for the various components.
+The Main Survey User Guide provides details on sample selection for the various components.

-In addition, there is a separate survey, the Innovation Panel (IP), which is fielded annually and provides opportunities to test measurement issues and conduct experiments.
+In addition, there is a separate survey, the Innovation Panel (IP), which is a sample of 1,500 households.
+This is used by researchers as a test bed for innovative ways of collecting data and for developing new areas of research.
 There is an annual competition for researchers to propose experiments.
-Researchers can also apply to conduct associated studies on subsamples of the Study.
+Researchers can also apply to conduct associated studies on subsamples of the study.

 Ethnic Minority Boost Sample

-UKHLS also has an ethnic minority boost sample, introduced at Wave 1, to ensure the study had at least 1,000 adults from the five main ethnicity groups in the UK: Indian, Pakistani, Bangladeshi, Caribbean, and African.
-There are also extra questions asked each year of particular relevance to ethnic groups.
+Understanding Society has an Ethnic Minority Boost Sample, introduced at Wave 1, to ensure the study had at least 1,000 adults from the five main ethnicity groups in the UK: Indian, Pakistani, Bangladeshi, Caribbean, and African.
+Each year the study asks extra questions to this sample of particular relevance to ethnic groups.